gmagannaDevelop/gmagannaDevelop/README.md

 Here are some ideas to get you started:

+- 🌱 I'm picking up Julia and learning to create beautiful, reproducible reports via RMarkdown on RStudio.
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...